Skip to main content

 Major inputs in the forecasts include traffic and revenue estimates, operating budget (actual + estimated future years), capital budgets, and debt service requirements.

-Traffic and Revenue Forecasts:
+Traffic and Revenue Forecasts Archive:

 Investment grade traffic and revenue estimates are generally prepared annually by MDTA's traffic and revenue consultants.
 These are prepared for legacy facilities (excluding the Intercounty Connector and the I-95 ETL project) and, separately for these two projects.